Truphone/connect-api-docs/README.md

 make github
 ```

-Same as make html but also copies the files to the `docs/` folder for github to serve them
+Same as make html but also copies the files to the `docs/` folder for github to serve them.